The World Of Paz

 I offer a 30 minute trial lesson to get a feel for how I teach and so that I can also get an understanding of what you want out of your dancing.
 From there I will show you the packages of lessons I have to offer to new students and we figure out the best one for your personal goals.

 I hold ballroom dance certifications in American Rhythm and American Smooth dances.
-I have also studied Flamenco in Spain and hold two 200-hour Yoga Teacher Training certificates, Restorative yoga, and Pre-natal Yoga.
+I have also studied Flamenco in Spain and hold a 500 hour Yoga Teacher Training certificate, Restorative yoga, and Pre-natal Yoga.
 I love any and all movement and I am constantly looking to improve not only my own personal dancing but my teaching as well.

 I started dancing ballet and tap when I was 4 years old and quickly realized I loved hip hop more.
 I have been teaching my brother and friends to dance hip hop and latin dances since I can remember.
 I've lived in Los Angeles and trained in the popular studios out there.
 I've danced and choreographed for a few local artists in Los Angeles and the Bay area.
 I lived in Spain for a year to sudy Flamenco because that is my one true love!
 I've always been involved in some type of dance group ranging from hip hop to samba and eventually fell into partner dancing.
 Dancing with a partner is truly magical and helps you learn so much about yourself and your relationship with other people.
 I really do believe everyone should try partner dancing at least once in their life.
 I can truly say that it is a journey one should avoid missing.